intelligent-username/CNN/chars/README.md

 - 2 Fully Connected Layers, both with ReLU activations and Dropout.
 Usually 4096 neurons each.
 - Softmax for Classifcation

-However, notice that this architecture is absolutely *massive*.
-Even if you had pretty strong specs by today's standards, which would be something like an RTX 5080 with 12GB VRAM, a strong 12-core AMD CPU, 32GB of RAM, a fast SSD, and so forth, it would still take about an hour and a half to train for just one epoch on the full Synth90k dataset.
+Notice that this architecture is pretty big.
+Even if you had pretty strong specs by today's standards, which would be something like an RTX 5080 with 12GB VRAM, a strong 12-core AMD CPU, etc., it would still take about an hour and a half to train a single epoch on the full Synth90k dataset.
 Note that this is already some 10x faster thant he hardware they had back when this paper was published.
 As such, training this architecture to convergence would take days, if not weeks.
 There are simply so many parameters that it's not worth the time investment, at least for this project.

 Not the mention, this architecture has some limitations as well.
 It's practically acting as a 90-thousand-word classifier, so it can't recognize words outside of its training vocabulary.
 For example, if one of our dictionaries misses a new slang term, has a typo, or simply misses rare words, the model will choke.